-The Heart of Everything is the first Within Temptation record I ever listened to and it hooked me right away.
-The slightly subdued symphonic Gothic Metal sound and diversity of the tracks immediately got my full attention.
-Very dark, brooding sections changing with light and airy stuff coming right out of some sphere, you name it.
-Sometimes this sounds like some computer game soundtrack of sorts.
-Like in somewhat overdone, if you get my drift.
+The Heart of Everything is the first Within Temptation record I ever listened to, and it hooked me like a fish on a spike.
+The slightly subdued symphonic Gothic Metal sound and the diversity of the tracks were just irresistible.

-The Dutch band Within Temptation (I could not believe they were from the lowlands at that time..) created a worthy successor to The Silent Force.
+The Dutch band Within Temptation (I could not believe they were from the lowlands at that time) created a worthy successor to The Silent Force.
 And that – in itself – is already a difficult feat.
 Yet, it will never reach the latter in quality, albeit that it sounds pretty neat as a standalone.

-I do not care much for the second track What Have You Done with Neil Caputo.
+However, I do not care much for the second track What Have You Done with Keith Caputo.
 This is not a quality add-on in my book.
 What the hell were they thinking with this one!
-This thing to use guest singers in the hope that this might improve their quality some will become much more rampant in future releases, like in the 2014 record Hydra.
+Even if they redeemed themselves somewhat by about mid-point with Den Adel‘s delightful wailing.

-But then The Heart of Everything takes off with some gusto, boasting some superb and astonishing tracks.
-Like Frozen, The Heart of Everything – the title song.
-Or then again Our Solemn Hour stealing some of Churchills speeches and the excellent Hand of Sorrow.
-You name it.
-To top it, all of this is very diverse.
+To top it, the record is pretty diverse in tastes and flavors.
 Within Temptation managed to marry their Gothic urges with superbly executed Symphonic Metal.
 And keep the ugly pop at bay, which is good.
 And that is remarkable, knowing that nothing is ever easy in music creation.

-Unfortunately the record loses a bit of steam in the last third – with a very welcome ray of light in All I Need.
+Unfortunately, the record loses a bit of steam in the last third – with a very welcome ray of light in All I Need.
 Also, their tracks sound somewhat over-engineered at times.
 Too perfectly executed, no rough edges to draw some blood from.
 Plus, all of this seems a little too poppy perhaps?
-This is why it earned an additional label for Pop Metal as well.
+Maybe a sign of times to come later, who knows.

-Should you have that record in your collection?
-Absolutely and there will be no regrets.
-I’d buy this record again anytime.
+Should you feature that record in your collection?
+Absolutely, and there will be no regrets.
+I’d get myself this record again, anytime.
+Enjoy!